 In order to predict peak expected flows a peaking factor is applied to the forecast of average receipts to yield a more realistic peak expected flow condition in the receipt dominated design areas.
+Receipt dominated design areas are those areas where the flows in the pipeline are primarily determined by supply coming onto the system.
 The peaking factor is derived from an analysis of historical coincidental peak to average flow observed within the design areas over several gas years.
 When the peak expected flow analysis is applied to the facility design process, it will be used as a guide, not an absolute determinant, in assessing the requirement for facilities additions.
 When the peak expected flow determination identifies the potential need for facilities additions, a risk of shortfall analysis (load/capability analysis) will be completed prior to recommending the required facilities additions.